scaceresg/cheatsheet-cloud-cli/kubernetes/kubernetes-cli.md

   graceful deletion

   - `--grace-period`: Period of time in seconds given to the resource to terminate gracefully.
 Ignored if negative.
 Set to 1 for immediate shutdown.
 Can only be set to 0 when `--force` is true (force deletion)

+## Edit

+* `kubectl edit [resource_name | -f filename]`: Edit a resource from the default editor.
+It will open the editor defined by your KUBE_EDITOR, or EDITOR environment variables, or fall back to 'vi' for Linux or 'notepad' for Windows and directly edits any API resource you can retrieve via the command-line tools.

+  For example:

+  - Edit the service named 'docker-registry':

+    ```
+    kubectl edit svc/docker-registry
+    ```

+  - Use alternative editor:

+    ```
+    KUBE_EDITOR="nano" kubectl edit svc/docker-registry
+    ```

+  - Edit the job 'myjob' in JSON using the v1 API format:

+    ```
+    kubectl edit job.v1.batch/myjob -o json
+    ```

+## Delete

 * `kubectl delete -f [filename]`: Delete resources by file names, stdin, resources and names, or by resources and label selector.
 JSON and YAML formats are accepted

   For example:

   - Delete resources with the namespace `kubekart`:

+    ```
-    `kubectl delete ns kubekart`
+    kubectl delete ns kubekart
+    ```

   - Delete a pod using the type and name specified in `pod.json`:

+    ```
-    `kubectl delete -f ./pod.json`
+    kubectl delete -f ./pod.json
+    ```

   - Delete pods and services with label `name=myLabel`:

+    ```
-    `kubectl delete pods,services -l name=myLabel`
+    kubectl delete pods,services -l name=myLabel
+    ```

   Use flags: